-- 1. Photocopy and cut out the animal shape cards. - 2.
-Colour the animals. - 3.
-Cut each card in half, so that there is a head card and a tail card. - 4.
-Laminate each card with packing tape for durability (optional). - 5.
+- Photocopy and cut out the animal shape cards. - 2.
+Colour the animals. - Cut each shape in half, so that there is a head card and a tail card. - Laminate each card with packing tape for durability (optional). - 5.
 Lay the cards out in front of the children.
 Ask them to take turns to match the head and tail of each animal to make a whole.